NathanHarrington/dotfiles/README.md

 ### System configuration instructions
-Based on stock Fedora Core 31 workstation install.
+Based on stock Fedora Core 33 workstation MATE-compiz install.

     The procedure below expects the entire drive to be dedicated to the fedora install, with the 'auto' partitioning setup.

 Add wifi network connection

-Accept all defaults of installation process
+Pretty sure this is a typo: you do want to encrypt home folder Accept all defaults of installation process
    Do not select 'encrypt my home folder'